Music for Pleasure (Monaco album)

 Music for Pleasure is the debut studio album by rock band Monaco, a side project of New Order bassist Peter Hook.
 It was released in 1997 and reached No. 11 in the UK.
 The album sold more than 500,000 copies worldwide, with its first single, "What Do You Want from Me?", often mistaken for a New Order song.
-The band recorded one more album before dissolving in 2000.
+The band recorded the second self-titled album before dissolving in 2000.

 "What Do You Want from Me?" was one of two hit singles in the UK.
 It reached No. 11 in March 1997, while "Sweet Lips" hit No. 18, in May.

 The cover is designed by Peter Saville and the cover photograph was taken by Sam Taylor-Wood.

 Track listing

 All songs by Peter Hook and David Potts.